-Several fields set via the copy editor are commonly used to affect the circulation of an item.
+Several fields set via the holdings editor are commonly used to affect the circulation of an item.

 - Circulation modifier Circulation modifiers are fields used to control circulation policies on specific groups of items.
-They can be added to copies during the cataloging process.
-New circulation modifiers can be created in the staff client by navigating to Administration → Server Administration → Circulation Modifiers. - Circulate? flag The circulate? flag in the copy editor can be set to False to disallow an item from circulating. - Reference? flag The reference? flag in the copy editor can also be used as a data element in circulation policies.
+They can be added to items during the cataloging process.
+New circulation modifiers can be created in the staff client by navigating to Administration → Server Administration → Circulation Modifiers. - Circulate? flag The circulate? flag in the holdings editor can be set to False to disallow an item from circulating. - Reference? flag The reference? flag in the holdings editor can also be used as a data element in circulation policies.

-Copy location data
+Shelving location data

-- To get to the Copy Locations Editor, navigate to Administration → Local Administration → Copy Locations Editor. - Set OPAC Visible to "No" to hide all copies in a copy location from the public catalog.
-(You can also hide individual copies using the Copy Editor.) - Set Hold Verify to "Yes" if when a copy checks in you want to always ask for staff confirmation before capturing a hold. - Set Checkin Alert to "Yes" to allow routing alerts to display when copies are checked in. - Set Holdable to "No" to prevent copies in an entire copy location from being placed on hold. - Set Circulate to "No" to disallow circulating copies in an entire copy location.
+''' To get to the Shelving Locations Editor, navigate to Administration -> Local Administration -> Shelving Locations Editor.

+Set OPAC Visible to "No" to hide all items in a shelving location from the public catalog.
+(You can also hide individual items using the Copy Editor.)

+Set Hold Verify to "Yes" if when an item checks in you want to always ask for staff confirmation before capturing a hold.

+Set Checkin Alert to "Yes" to allow routing alerts to display when items are checked in.

+Set Holdable to "No" to prevent items in an entire shelving location from being placed on hold.

+Set Circulate to "No" to disallow circulating items in an entire shelving location.

-• If you delete a copy location, it will be removed from display in the staff client and the catalog, but it will remain in the database.
-This allows you to treat a copy location as deleted without losing statistical information for circulations related to that copy location.
+If you delete a shelving location, it will be removed from display in the staff client and the catalog, but it will remain in the database.
+This allows you to treat a shelving location as deleted without losing statistical information for circulations related to that shelving location. '''